On the abstract elementary class of acts with embeddings: Stability spectrum

 It is clear that $f:N_1 \cong_{L_1} N_2$ and $L_1 \leq N_1, N_2 \leq M$ as $b \in M$.
 We show that $f(p\upharpoonright N_1) \neq p \upharpoonright N_2$.
 Assume for the sake of contradiction that $f(p\upharpoonright N_1) = p \upharpoonright N_2$, then $\operatorname{qftp}(f(a)/f[N_1], f[N]) = \operatorname{qftp}(a/f[N_1], N)$ by Fact \ref{b-types}.
 Observe that there is $s_1 \in S$ such that $s_1x= f(b) \in \operatorname{qftp}(f(a)/f[N_1], f[N]) $ and $N \models b = s_1 a$ as $b \in Sa$.
 As $\operatorname{qftp}(f(a)/f[N_1], f[N]) = \operatorname{qftp}(a/f[N_1], N)$, $N \models s_1a =f(b)$.
 This is a contradiction as $b = s_1a = f(b) \in L_2$ but $b \notin L_2$ by the the choice of $b$. \end{proof}

 \begin{remark} Shortly after obtaining Lemma \ref{split-dnf}, the first author surprisingly showed that the result holds in many AECs \cite[4.7]{limit25}. \end{remark}

-The following notion was introduced in \cite[2.4, 3.8]{vaseyt} in a more general set up.\footnote{It is equivalent to the definition of \cite{vaseyt} if $\Kk$ has amalgamation, joint embedding, no maximal models and $(<\aleph_0)$-tameness All of these properties hold in $\Kk_{\aact}$ by Lemma \ref{act-aec} and Fact \ref{b-types}.}
+The following notion was introduced in \cite[2.4, 3.8]{vaseyt} in a more general set-up.\footnote{It is equivalent to the definition of \cite{vaseyt} if $\Kk$ has amalgamation, joint embedding, no maximal models and $(<\aleph_0)$-tameness.
+All of these properties hold in $\Kk_{\aact}$ by Lemma \ref{act-aec} and Fact \ref{b-types}.}